qgis/QGIS-Documentation/docs/user_manual/working_with_point_clouds/point_clouds.rst

 * General such as name in the project, source path, last save time and size, the used provider
-* Custom properties, used to store additional information about certain objects, such as map layers.
+* custom properties, used to store in the active project additional information about the layer.
-  These properties are created and managed using PyQGIS, specifically through the `setCustomProperty` method.
+  More properties can be created and managed using PyQGIS, specifically through the :pyqgis:`setCustomProperty() <qgis.core.QgsMapLayer.setCustomProperty>` method.
 * Based on the provider of the layer: extent and number of points
 * The Coordinate Reference System: name, units, method, accuracy, reference (i.e. whether it's static or dynamic)